devops329/devops/instruction/deliverable8Metrics/deliverable8Metrics.md

 # ⓻ Metrics: JWT Pizza Service

+🔑 **Key points**

+- Modify your CI pipeline to provide access to Grafana from the JWT Pizza Service.
+- Record specific metrics from the service.
+- Create a dashboard to visualize the metrics.
+- Use Curl to simulate real traffic.

+---

 ![course overview](../sharedImages/courseOverview.png)

 It is time to add metrics observability to the jwt-pizza-service code.
 In your fork of the Pizza Service code use what you learned about [Grafana metrics](../grafanaMetrics/grafanaMetrics.md) to create visualizations that demonstrate the following: